carboneio/tiny-storage-client/README.md

 - [x] Authenticate to get a new token if a request fail and request the API again
 - [ ] Provide a Object Storage fallback if an issue occurs
-- [ ] Upload to multiple Object Storage at the same time

 ## Install